 The transfer design includes four sheets, of which two form one big image, the perfect size for a centerpiece.

-As a basecoat, I painted all the boards with an off-white color named Oyster.
+As a basecoat, I painted all the boards with an off-white paint color.

-Once that was dry, I used a beautiful blue named Quiet Cove to roughly paint a border of about an inch, blended with more of the Oyster in the middle.
+Once that was dry, I used a beautiful blue named Quiet Cove to roughly paint a border of about an inch, blended with more white in the middle.

 I used a big round brush to blend the two colors to flow seamlessly into one another.
 It ended up looking like clouds in a blue sky.